 - Preheat oven to 350 degrees F.

-- In a small bowl, whisk the ground flax and water to form a slurry.
+- In a small bowl, whisk the ground chia seeds and water to form a slurry.
 Set aside.

 - In a large mixing bowl, stir together all the dry ingredients and then set aside.

 - In a liquid measuring cup, whisk together the oil, honey, brown rice syrup, and vanilla.
-Then mix in the flax slurry.
+Then mix in the chia slurry.

 - Pour the liquids into the dry ingredients and stir together until combined.
 Then mix in the raisins.